-Recommendation: Alabama should require courts to conduct a hearing and find that a person's failure to pay was willful before ordering incarceration or imposing sanctions.
+Recommendation: Virginia should abolish incarceration as a sanction for failure to pay.
+Short of that, the state should require the government to prove that a person's failure to pay was willful before ordering incarceration or imposing other sanctions.

 Benchmark 7: Ability to Pay Standards